When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 1. Garden of Life Organic Cold Pressed Extra Virgin Coconut Oil

-One thing’s for sure: coconut oil is a go-to product for dry and painful skin.
-Does your baby have peeling lips, a sore bottom, or chafed legs?
-A little coconut oil smoothed on after a tepid bath can do wonders for their skin.
+It is a go-to for peeling lips, sore bottoms, or cradle cap.
+A little coconut oil smoothed on after a tepid bath can lock in moisture without the stinging sensation some lotions cause.

 In my patients with moderate to severe eczema, coconut oil seems to work the best, even more so than other products that are marketed for this purpose.